chromium/subspace/README.md

 # Building CIR

-CIR is a midlevel representaion of C++ built on Clang in the spirit of [Rust's MIR](https://kanishkarj.github.io/rust-internals-mir).
+CIR is a midlevel representation of C++ built on Clang in the spirit of [Rust's MIR](https://kanishkarj.github.io/rust-internals-mir).

 CIR requires an installation of LLVM from Git HEAD, including the LLVM/Clang headers and libraries.

-By default, in VSCode it looks for llvm and clang in the following places, from Subspace's `.vscode/settings.json`, but you will need to set these environment variables if building in another way.
+By default, in VSCode it looks for LLVM and clang in the following places, from Subspace's `.vscode/settings.json`, but you will need to set these environment variables if building in another way.
 ```json